NorthCoastChurch/IT-Policy/Policy-21-Network-Security-And-Remote-Access.md

 **Audience**

-This policy applies to all North Coast Church employees, volunteers/directors, contractors, vendors, and agents with a computer or workstation used to connect to the North Coast Church network.
+This policy applies to all North Coast Church employees, volunteers, contractors, vendors, and agents with a computer or workstation used to connect to the North Coast Church network.
 This policy applies to remote access connections used to do work on behalf of North Coast Church, including reading or sending email and viewing intranet resources.

 ## **Policy Detail**